LogtalkDotOrg/logtalk-for-vscode/README.md

 - **Graceful Fallbacks**: Works even when the language model is unavailable by showing documentation search results

 The chat participant automatically detects your Logtalk version from `$LOGTALKHOME/VERSION.txt` and fetches the corresponding documentation from the Logtalk website.
 Documentation is cached locally and only refreshed when the version changes, ensuring fast responses while staying current.

+### Virtual workspaces support

+Virtual workspaces support is limited as the extension is fundamentally designed for local development with a local Logtalk installation.
+Only basic language features such as syntax highlighting, symbol navigation, and document formatting work in virtual workspaces.
+Assuming a local Logtalk installation is available, you can start a Logtalk process by running the "Open Logtalk" command.
+But this process will not be able to load files from the virtual workspace.

 ## Configuration